Criminal Intelligence Service Austria at a glance

 The Economic Crime Department also deals with all kinds of fraud, including Internet fraud and currency counterfeiting as well as gambling and money laundering.

-The Competence Center is considered to be a support service that provides coordination at national and international level, develops know-how and passes it on to local investigators.
+The Competence Centre is considered to be a support service that provides coordination at national and international level, gains know-how and passes it on to local investigators.

 Back to Overview